Ivaritji

 Ivaritji (c.
-1849 – 25 December 1929) also known as Amelia Taylor and Amelia Savage, was an elder of the Kaurna tribe of Aboriginal Australians from the Adelaide Plains in South Australia.
+1849 – 25 December 1929), also spelt Iparrityi and other variations, and also known as Amelia Taylor and Amelia Savage, was an elder of the Kaurna tribe of Aboriginal Australians from the Adelaide Plains in South Australia.
 She was "almost certainly the last person of full Kaurna ancestry", and the last known speaker of the Kaurna language before its revival in the 1990s.

 Name

-Ivaritji, variously spelt Iparrityi, Iveritji, Ivarityi, Ivarity, Everity and Everety, means "a gentle, misty rain" in the Kaurna language.
+Ivaritji, commonly now spelt Iparrityi, and also variously spelt Iveritji, Ivarityi, Ivarity, Everity, and Everety, means "a gentle, misty rain" in the Kaurna language.

 Life

 Ivaritji was born in Port Adelaide, South Australia, in the late 1840s to Ityamai-itpina, a leader of the Kaurna people, and his wife Tankaira of Clare, South Australia.
 Her childhood name was "Itja mau".
 She had a younger brother, Wima; an older brother, James Phillips; and several other siblings who died at a young age.

-The Kaurna, who may have numbered several thousand before European contact in the 1790s, were devastated by the introduced diseases and disruption to their way of life it brought, and few were left in the Adelaide area by the 1850s.
+The Kaurna people, who may have numbered several thousand before European contact in the 1790s, were devastated by the introduced diseases and disruption to their way of life it brought, and few were left in the Adelaide area by the 1850s.
 When Adelaide became more populated during its early colonisation by European settlers, the tribe moved south to the Clarendon district, where its members led semi-nomadic lives in and around the southern Adelaide Hills, travelling between ration depots.
 Ivaritji's family became well-known in the region, with her parents referred to as "King Rodney" and "Queen Charlotte", and Ivaritji "Princess Amelia" by the local white settlers.

 When both of her parents died in the early 1860s, Ivaritji was adopted by Thomas Daily—Clarendon schoolmaster and distributor of rations to Aboriginal people—and his wife.
 She stayed with them for several years, learning to read and write in English, before leaving to rejoin other Aboriginal people.
 By the late 19th century, Ivaritji and several members of the last remaining Kaurna had moved to the Point McLeay Mission.
 There, Ivaritji worked as a cook for the reverend George Taplin, and was for a time married to George Taylor (c.
 1859 – 1915), an Aboriginal man from Kingston.
 After briefly working as a domestic servant in Norwood, she moved to the Point Pearce Mission Station, where she lived for many years.